-Albania should continue to work with MONEYVAL to sustain its improvements in its AML/CFT system.
+Barbados should continue to work with CFATF to sustain its improvements in its AML/CFT system.

-CAYMAN ISLANDS
+GIBRALTAR

-The FATF welcomes the Cayman Islands' significant progress in improving its AML/CFT regime.
-The

-Cayman Islands strengthened the effectiveness of its AML/CFT regime to meet the commitments in its action plan regarding the strategic deficiencies that the FATF identified in February 2021 related to (1) applying sanctions that are effective, proportionate and dissuasive, and taking administrative penalties and enforcement actions against obliged entities to ensure that breaches are remediated effectively and in a timely manner; (2) imposing adequate and effective sanctions in cases where relevant parties (including legal persons) do not file accurate, adequate and up to date beneficial ownership information; and (3) demonstrating that they are prosecuting all types of money laundering in line with the jurisdiction's risk profile and that such prosecutions are resulting in the application of dissuasive, effective, and proportionate sanctions.
-The Cayman Islands is therefore no longer subject to the FATF's increased monitoring process.
+The FATF welcomes Gibraltar's significant progress in improving its AML/CFT regime.
+Gibraltar strengthened the effectiveness of its AML/CFT regime to meet the commitments in its action plan regarding the strategic deficiencies that the FATF identified in June 2022 including by (1) applying effective, proportionate, and dissuasive sanctions for AML/CFT breaches in non-bank financial institutions and DNFBPs sectors; and (2) pursuing final confiscation judgments commensurate with the risk and context of Gibraltar.
+Gibraltar is therefore no longer subject to the FATF's increased monitoring process.

-The Cayman Islands should continue to work with CFATF to sustain its improvements in its AML/CFT system.
+Gibraltar should continue to work with MONEYVAL to sustain its improvements in its AML/CFT system.